Drowning Rates in Lake Michigan are Up and Pools can be Just as Dangerous. Teach Water Safety for Kids Today.

 First and foremost: enroll your kids in swim lessons!

 This should be a year-round practice, not just a “tune-up.”
 Like with learning an instrument, practice makes us better.
-While your kiddos are learning the swim basics, you should educate yourself on water safety to eliminate drowning.
+While your kiddos are learning the swim basics, you should educate yourself on water safety for kids to eliminate drowning.

 The AAP Website has some fantastic resources.